 And that simply isn’t true.

 People are capable of changing as long as they are the ones initiating the process.
-In order to change, heal, or grow, it requires replacing reluctance with acceptance and discipline.
+In order to change, heal, or grow, we first have to replace reluctance with an unwavering commitment to acceptance and discipline.

 I think we are all malleable individuals with indefinite potential.
 That’s the beauty of being human.
 But we are also the key holders to our own potential, and that’s oftentimes where we find ourselves getting tripped up.